Let’s admit it — grocery shopping rips a big hole in our pockets, but this could be a thing of the past with these grocery shopping hacks!

-Market products are not only cheap, they’re fresh too.
+Market fresh products are not only cheap, but they’re also fresh too.
 We suggest you buy late in the day when markets bring their prices down especially on items that will soon expire.

 Being an in-store member have some perks that you can use when purchasing your groceries.

 Oh we love home delivery shopping!
 It’s a no-hassle, convenient way of shopping…right at your very home.
 They offer online shoppers more discounts via emails than in-store.
 Plus there is no temptation to buy Tim Tams and Scotch Finger Biscuits when you shop online!